6306/UDC/README.md

-# UDC
+# Unicorn Delicious Candy

-Unicorn Delicious Candy
+The Official App will go here soon.